kiwix/kiwix-js-pwa/README.md

 in File Explorer, Right-click the Add-AppDevPackage.ps1 inside the folder and choose to run with PowerShell.
 You may be prompted to install the developer's certificate.

 You will need a ZIM file to work with this app.
-For testing, you can download the Ray Charles ZIM file in the tests folder on this repository.
-You only need the wikipedia_en_ray_charles_2015-06.zim file, not all the files ending .zimaa, .zimab, etc., as these are more cumbersome to use on mobile.
+For testing, it comes packaged with the Ray Charles ZIM.
+You can download other ZIM archives from the setup page in the app (the download completes in the browser).
-Place the file in an accessible location on your device, and use the Browse button in the app to open it.
-Download further files from http://wiki.kiwix.org/wiki/Content_in_all_languages.
+Place the file in an accessible location on your device, and use the Rescan Storage button in the app to display buttons that let you pick the file or the file's folder.

+Alternatively, you can download files from http://wiki.kiwix.org/wiki/Content_in_all_languages on a regular PC.
 The single non-indexed ZIM files work best.
 However, if you plan to store your ZIM file on an SD card formatted as FAT32, you will only be able to use the split files (.zimaa, .zimab, etc.) in the pre-indexed archives.
 If your SD card is formatted as exFAT or NTFS, you can use either, but single file is easiest.

-Our intention is to make this app available in the Windows Store, when ready.
+The app is currently undergoing certification for the Windows Store.

 The authors of the HTML5 app for Kiwix did all the work.
-Their source code runs almost "as is" on the UWP platform.
-This port for Windows 10 (Mobile) is by Geoffrey Kantaris.
+Their source code runs almost "as is" on the UWP platform, which is testament to how well written their app is.
+This port and further development for Windows 10 (Mobile) is by Geoffrey Kantaris.
 I can be contacted by email: egk10 at cam ac uk.

 # Privacy Policy
 Short answer: